zhangzh1328/scSimGCL/baseline/AutoClass/README.md

-We use the same version of the code provided by AutoClass on GitHub.
+We import the source code from the AutoClass repo.
-AutoClass.ipynb contains hyperparameters used in the model.
+AutoClass.ipynb contains the hyperparameters used.